 Here at Concordia, several different types of music and movement activities are incorporated into our early childhood education.
 Teaching songs, such as the “This Little Light of Mine” or “The Big Pig” while clapping or tapping along can teach rhythm and cadence while learning new words.
 Songs that involve action and hand gestures that follow the music teach children not only the meaning of some new words, but also to move and sing at the same time.
 Other types of activities we do in the classroom are dancing with streamers or scarves, playing small musical instruments, singing songs in rounds, singing while cleaning up, marching to the beat or imitating animals.
 Not only can this be beneficial academically, it also keeps children moving, which is good for their little bodies.

-Classical music forms an important part of Concordia’s program.
+Classical music forms an important part of Concordia’s Early Childhood program.
 Playing classical music to children boosts their concentration and self-discipline, according to one major study.
 It improves their general listening and social skills.
 Children exposed to the works of Beethoven and Mozart, for example, are more likely to appreciate a wider range of music in later years.
 A further study showed that seven to 10-year-olds exposed regularly to classical music showed significant cognitive improvement.